kolotaev/vakt/README.md

 Script arguments:
 1. Int - Number of unique Policies generated and put into Storage (Default: 100,000)
-2. 'no/yes' - Should Policies be generated using regex syntax rules or not?
+2. String (yes/no) - Should Policies be generated using regex syntax rules or not?
 (Default: yes)

 ### Development